root-foundation/root/README.md

 AI will make our world *dynamic* and *extreme*.

 The biggest wins will grow far larger, but winners will fall faster.
 Opportunities will skyrocket, competition will intensify, and more people will touch success.
-Yet at any moment, outcomes will be concentrated in fewer hands across every field: **an extreme power law distribution of outcomes.**
+Yet at any moment, outcomes will be concentrated in fewer hands across every field: **an extreme “winner-takes-most” pattern** ([power law distribution](https://en.wikipedia.org/wiki/Power_law)).

 But due to extreme outcomes, **debt no longer works**.

 And yet, our world still runs on debt.<br/>
 What happens when only a few can repay loans?<br/>
 Will the government help?<br/>
-What will happen to those in poorer nations?<br/>
+What will happen to people in poorer nations?<br/>
 Unimaginable suffering.

 This collapse is only one of many.<br/>